dpeuscher/ynab_automation/README.md

 Create a PayPal developer account here https://developer.paypal.com and setup a new app.
 You should get a clientId and a clientSecret.
 Put the in there.

+##### BOON_USERNAME, BOON_PASSWORD
+Just use your boon credentials here (username is your phone number including the country code - e.g. +49 for germany) that you registered with.

 ## Import
 The import tries to find the best matching transactions in your ynab account and only add new transactions that were not there yet.
 It also takes into account the scheduled transactions as good as possible.
 If you want a full coverage of